Dreample-Emu/dreample/README.md

-# Dreample - a iOS dreamcast emulator.
+# dreample - dreamcast emulator for iOS
-A soon to be dreamcast emulator.
+Welcome to dreample's offical GitHub!, you are currently viewing the main branch code.

+To see the website's branch code please switch the branch to "e".

 Description
 --------------------------